-- Transparency on plastics: Tracking of plastics and microplastics by type of plastic, including plastic related e-waste and additives (and toxicity) in plastics, is needed. - Microplastics: Understanding the sources of microplastics and nanoplastics, and their impacts on human health, ecosystems and socio-economic costs is a priority. - Trade-offs: Understanding when the alternative to plastic is worse than the use of plastics is a challenge. - Research on emerging issues: A non-exhaustive list of emerging research topics includes research related to alternatives to single-use and problematic plastics (e.g. non recyclable); import and export patterns of plastic raw material, products and waste; the health and environmental implications of additives; sources of plastics and microplastics by type, location, quantity, distribution and flow; the contribution of the fishing industry and other sea-based sources of pollution; illegal imports and exports; and the impacts of policy interventions and existing actions.
+- Transparency on plastics: Tracking and labelling of plastics and microplastics by type of plastic, including plastic related e-waste and additives (and toxicity) in plastics, is needed. - Microplastics: Understanding the sources of microplastics and nanoplastics, and their impacts on human health, ecosystems and socio-economic costs is a priority. - Trade-offs: Understanding when the alternative to plastic is worse than the use of plastics is a challenge areas could include food safety, medical uses etc. Trade-offs need to be understood and managed in life-cycle approaches. - Research on emerging issues: A non-exhaustive list of emerging research topics includes research related to alternatives to single-use and problematic plastics (e.g. non recyclable); import and export patterns of plastic raw material, products and waste; the health and environmental implications of additives; sources of plastics and microplastics by type, location, quantity, distribution and flow; the contribution of the fishing industry and other sea-based sources of pollution; illegal imports and exports; and the impacts of policy interventions and existing actions.